dianavins/dianavins.github.io/chapter_1.md

 ---
-title: "Chapter 1: Initializing the Network"
+title: 1.
+Initializing the Network
 has_children: true
 nav_order: 3
 ---